In this short guide, we’ll show you how to manage dependencies and build a front-end application with Gulp, and deploy it safely to the server.

 Never store dependencies and compiled artifacts in the repository

 - A repository with dependencies and artifacts is growing very fast.
 Git has not been designed to cope with large files, and the bigger the size of a file, the worse it performs

 - If you store artifacts in the repository, you need to remember to compile the application before every commit, so you can commit the altered artifacts together with the changes to the source code.
 It’s very risky because if you forget to update the artifacts in the repo, deploying your application to Production server may cause serious problems.

-- The tasks that you use to compile, minimise and concatenate files may produce different results: it’s enough that developers on your team use different versions of Node.js.
-Commiting such files to the repository will incite constant conflicts that need to be solved manually.
+- The tasks that you use to compile, minimize and concatenate files may produce different results: it’s enough that developers on your team use different versions of Node.js.
+Committing such files to the repository will incite constant conflicts that need to be solved manually.
 This makes branch merges very troublesome.